 - Ein Keloheinu ("None Compare to Our God": traditional hymn dating from the ninth century or earlier chanted near the conclusion of the Sabbath morning service; sung by Eli Baigel, Lionel Rosenfeld, Jonny Turgel,and the Shabbaton Choir.)

-- Elohai Nitzor ("My God, Guard (My Tongue from Evil)": words from the silent meditation that follows completion of the Amidah prayer (the central component of the three daily synagogue services); music composed by Danny Maseng; sung by Lynda Dresher.)
+- Elohai Nitzor (1), Elohai Nitzor (2) ("My God, Guard (My Tongue from Evil)": words from the silent meditation that follows completion of the Amidah prayer (the central component of the three daily synagogue services); music composed by Danny Maseng; sung by (1) Lynda Dresher and (2) (left-to-right) Alicia Stillman, Rachel Van Thyn, Angela Buchdahl, Julia Katz, and Andrea Markowicz.)

-- Etz Chayim (1), Etz Chayim (2) ("A Tree of Life": hymn chanted at the conclusion of the Sabbath morning Torah Service; lyrics are from Proverbs 3:17-18 and Lamentations 5:21; traditional and adapted versions sung by (1) unknown and (2) Jay O'Brien and Staam, respectively.)
+- Etz Chayim (1), Etz Chayim (2), Etz Chayim (3) ("A Tree of Life": hymn chanted at the conclusion of the Sabbath morning Torah Service; lyrics are from Proverbs 3:17-18 and Lamentations 5:21; sung by (1) unknown, (2) Jay O'Brien and Staam, and (3) Rachel Brook.)

 - Hachnisini ("Take Me (Under Your Wing)": lyrics from poem by Chaim Nachman Bialik, music by Miki Gavrielov and Nurit Hirsch; sung by Adi Arad.)

-- Hashkiveinu ("Help Us": music by Craig Taubman, words from the evening (Ma'ariv) service.)
+- Hashkiveinu (1), Hashkiveinu (2) ("Help Us": music by Craig Taubman, words from the evening (Ma'ariv) service.)

 - L'dor Va'dor ("From Generation to Generation": music by Meir Finkelstein, words from the Amidah prayer; sung by Meir Finkelstein and Ehud Spielman.)

-- Lecha Dodi ("Come, My Beloved": based on a piyyut (liturgical poem) composed in the sixteenth century by Solomon Alkabetz, one of the mystical rabbis of Safed (Israel).
-This hymn, which expresses the perennial hope for redemption and a more perfect world, has become a universally accepted component of the Kabbalat Shabbat (Sabbath welcoming) service on Friday evenings; the performance is of traditional melodies sung by a synagogue choir.)
+- L'cha Dodi (1), L'cha Dodi (2), L'cha Dodi (3), L'cha Dodi (4), L'cha Dodi (5) ("Come, My Beloved": based on a piyyut (liturgical poem) composed in the sixteenth century by Solomon Alkabetz, one of the mystical rabbis of Safed (Israel).
+This hymn, which expresses the perennial hope for redemption and a more perfect world, has become a universally accepted component of the Kabbalat Shabbat (Sabbath welcoming) service on Friday evenings; sung by 1) a synagogue choir, 2) Cantor Azi Schwartz to music by Natalie Tenenbaum, 3) Asaph Neve Shalom, 4) Cantor Azi Schwartz to music by Abie Rotenberg, and Deborah Sacks Mintz & the Hadar Ensemble.)

-- Lecha Dodi, Sim Shalom, & L'dor Va'dor ("Come My Beloved," "Grant Peace," & "From Generation to Generation" (see descriptions above and below); variations on traditional melodies, composed by Meir Finkelstein; sung by David Propis, Meir Finkelstein, and Alberto Mizrahi.)
+- L'cha Dodi, Sim Shalom, & L'dor Va'dor ("Come My Beloved," "Grant Peace," & "From Generation to Generation" (see descriptions above and below); variations on traditional melodies, composed by Meir Finkelstein; sung by David Propis, Meir Finkelstein, and Alberto Mizrahi.)

 - L'chi Lach (1), L'chi Lach (2) ("Go Forth - And You Shall Be a Blessing": lyrics (based on Genesis 12:1-2) and music by Debbie Friedman; sung by (1) Janet Pape and (2) Leslie Pomerantz.)